Algorithmic neutrality: Is search neutrality possible?

 \subsection{Objection: the searcher's purposes}

-An objector might contest my claim that the aim of relevance underdetermines how to weight relevance's dimensions.
-The objector's reasoning would begin with an observation with which I agree: using search engines is a certain way of inquiring, and in general, what is relevant to an inquiry varies with its purpose \citep{anderson1995}.
-This fact is evocatively evinced by \citet{garfinkel1981}:
+An objector might question whether relevance underdetermines how to weigh the dimensions of relevance.
+Her reasoning starts with an observation I agree with: using search engines is a way of inquiring, and in general, what's relevant to an inquiry varies with its \emph{purpose}, as \citet{garfinkel1981} evocatively illustrates:

 \begin{quote}